At SSE, we do as much as we can to protect your data.

 Here are a few examples of ways you can make your passwords harder to guess:

-- Create a password that's at least eight characters long.
+- Create a password that's at least 12 characters long.

 - Use a mixture of upper and lower case letters, numbers and characters such as punctuation marks.